search

 • Autocomplete.
 Help users find the exact place they’re looking for by automatically suggesting businesses and points of interest as they type.

-• Address Validation (coming soon): Correct and confirm addresses by identifying missing or incorrect components and standardizing them.
+• Address Validation.
+Correct and confirm addresses by identifying missing or incorrect components and standardizing them.

 How to Get a Google Map API Key?